godotengine/godot-docs/tutorials/navigation/navigation_using_navigationagents.rst

     The navigation system never moves the parent node of a NavigationAgent.
     The movement is entirely in the hands of users and their custom scripts.

+NavigationAgents have their own internal logic to proceed with the current path and call for updates.

 The ``get_next_path_position()`` function is responsible for updating many of the agent's internal states and properties.
 The function should be repeatedly called `once` every ``physics_process`` until ``is_navigation_finished()`` tells that the path is finished.
 The function should not be called after the target position or path end has been reached as it can make the agent jitter in place due to the repeated path updates.
 Always check very early in script with ``is_navigation_finished()`` if the path is already finished.

-NavigationAgents have their own internal logic to proceed with the current path and call for updates.

 The following properties influence the path following behavior.

 - The ``path_desired_distance`` defines the distance at which the agent advances its internal path index to the next path position.
-- The ``target_desired_distance`` defines the dinstance at which the agent considers the target position to be reached and the path at its end.
+- The ``target_desired_distance`` defines the distance at which the agent considers the target position to be reached and the path at its end.
-- The ``path_max_distance`` defines when an agent requests a new path cause it was moved to far away from the current path point segment.
+- The ``path_max_distance`` defines when an agent requests a new path cause it was moved too far away from the current path point segment.

 The important updates are all triggered with the ``get_next_path_position()`` function when called in ``_physics_process()``.